 This is the type of website that we see a lot of these days and is the norm as to how one is set up in its simplest form.

-There is no reason whatsoever why this video needs to be so long, and the majority of what is important can be covered in just a few minutes.
+There is no real reason why this video needs to be so long, and the majority of what’s important can be simplified in just a few minutes.

-The prices are what I would call expensive to say the least because the reality is, this can all be done for free!
+The prices are what I would call expensive because the reality is, this can all be done for free.

 Next I do what I normally do with any person saying they are expert in their chosen field, and that is to do some research.

-I did find some reviews which made some shocking allegations but could not find anything concrete against the creator of Blog Curation.
+I did find some reviews which uncovered some interesting facts but I could not find anything concrete against the creator of Blog Curation.

 This does not mean that it isn’t any good but I am always wary when you are paying for something which the WFHW team have no idea about.